-Wess Mongo Jolley is a poet and poetry promoter living in Vermont.
+Wess Mongo Jolley is an expatriate American poet and poetry promoter living in Montreal.
 He is Founder and Executive Director of the Performance Poetry Preservation Project (http://poetrypreservation.org), and is most well known for hosting the IndieFeed Performance Poetry Channel podcast (http://performancepoetry.

 Mongo’s first excursion into the internet poetry world began in the 1995, when he created the website ginzy.com as a tribute to the great poet Allen Ginsberg.
 The site quickly grew to become the most respected and comprehensive source about Ginsberg on the internet.
 At the time of Ginsberg’s death in 1997, the site was selected by major media sources as the primary resource for information on the poet, and Mongo became key in organizing readings to celebrate Ginsberg’s life, all across the country.
 Ginzy.com was closed in 2001, as Google and other search engines made the clearinghouse nature of the site unnecessary.

 In 2010 Mongo, along with Cristin O’Keefe Aptowicz and Thomas Bouliane, founded the Performance Poetry Preservation Project (P4).
 This partnership between the poetry slam community and the academic world has ambitions to collect, preserve, protect, and provide access to the recorded history of the poetry slam movement.
 Incorporated as a private non-profit in 2011, the Project is in the process of securing funding and building relationships for a roll out in 2017.
-The P4 website can be found at http://poetrypreservation.org.
+The P4 website can be found at http://poetrypreservation.org, and the permanent P4 collection is now housed in the Dartmouth College Rauner Special Collections Library.

 In another life, Mongo was a Certified Records Manager and an information management professional with over 35 years experience in the field.
 For 22 years he was the Records Manager at Dartmouth College in Hanover, New Hampshire, where he had also served as the Interim Manager of the Special Collections Library at the College.
 In these two roles, he indulged a keen interest and built extensive experience in both historical preservation issues, as well as information technology, data system design, and digital record keeping.
 Prior to his work at Dartmouth College, Mongo spent a half dozen years as a Crisis Counselor and Data Management Coordinator for the California Runaway Hotline in Sacramento, California.